On Now

 “The Free State is driving the water board into bankruptcy.
 What we need to know is what will happen when the water board collapses.”

-The Vaal Central Water Board is teetering on the brink of collapse, driven by the continued failure of several Free State municipalities to pay their water bills.
+The Vaal Central Water Board is teetering on the brink of collapse due to the continued failure of several Free State municipalities to pay their water bills.

 This pressing issue was raised during a question-and-answer session at the Free State Provincial Legislature, led by members of the National Council of Provinces (NCOP), who are in the province to assess service delivery challenges.

-The DA Member of the Provincial Legislature, Roy Jankielsohn, expressed serious concern over the financial strain being placed on the water board by the municipalities.
-According to him, Matjhabeng Municipality alone owes the water board over R6 billion.
-Other significant debts include R921 million from Magaung, R768 million from Kopanong, and over R400 million from Nala Municipality.
+DA MPL Dr Roy Jankielsohn expressed serious concern over the financial strain being placed on the water board by the municipalities.
+According to him, Matjhabeng alone owes the water board over R6 billion.
+Other significant debts include R921 million by Mangaung, R768 million by Kopanong, and over R400 million by Nala.

 “The Free State is driving the water board into bankruptcy.
 What we need to know is what will happen when the water board collapses.
 What is being done to ensure that people in the Free State have access to water, especially since we know Kopanong's supply has already been reduced by 30% due to this debt?”